murali-siepl/AI-Chat-Bot/README.md

-# AI-Chat-Bot
+Here's a formatted version of your GitHub README file:

+AI Chat Bot

+Getting Started
+API Setup
-git clone <repo>
+1. Clone the repository: git clone <repository-url>
-cd AI-Chat-Bot
-API:
-  cd API
+2. Change into the API directory: cd AI-Chat-Bot/API
-  rename env.example to env
+3. Rename the environment file: rename env.example env
-  -- update file with correct vales pip install -r requirements.txt
+4. Update the environment file with correct values
+5. Install dependencies: pip install -r requirements.txt

-  run:  uvicorn main:app --host 0.0.0.0 --port 8000 --reload
+6. Run the API: uvicorn main:app --host 0.0.0.0 --port 8000 --reload

-UI:
-   cd UI
+UI Setup
+1. Change into the UI directory: cd AI-Chat-Bot/UI
-   npm install
+2. Install dependencies: npm install
+3. Update the configuration file: src/util/config
-   src/util/config - check the URL
+4. Check the URL
-   npm run dev - local env.
+5. Run the UI in local environment: npm run dev
-   npm run build - to host.
+6. Build the UI for hosting: npm run build

+Deployment
+Follow the steps above to deploy the API and UI.

+Contributing
+Contributions are welcome!
+Please submit a pull request with your changes.